 The Maumee River that passes through Fort Wayne is infamous for its big walleye and white bass catches.
 This river boasts a large watershed spanning 21,540 square kilometers, which is the highest of any Great Lake river.
 The river is shallow and you can wade into the water during the summer season to catch fish.

 The fishing pressure here is medium.
-Fishing enthusiasts use twister tails of bright colors as bait to entice the difficult to catch walleye.
-On the contrary, spinner baits are usually used to lure white bass.
+Fishing enthusiasts use twister tails of bright colors as bait to entice the difficult-to-catch walleye.
+On the contrary, spinnerbaits are usually used to lure white bass.
 With so many areas to cast your line, this fishing hub is definitely a place to visit on your trip to Fort Wayne!

-Located in a quaint town of Churubusco, located just outside Fort Wayne, lies Blue Lake campground, a hotspot for perch, Largemouth Bass, Bullhead, crappie, sucker and more!
+Located in a quaint town of Churubusco, located just outside Fort Wayne, lies Blue Lake campground, a hotspot for perch, Largemouth Bass, Bullhead, crappie, sucker, and more!

-Although it has been reported to be cloudy, there have been major catches recorded here, especially in the Southwest bay of the lake and north shore shorelines.
+Although it has been reported to be cloudy, there have been major catches recorded here, especially in the Southwest bay of the lake and north shorelines.
 Boat rentals, campgrounds, and trails will make your experience at Blue Lake one to remember.